callgenix/claude-metrics-dashboard/README.md

 * external APIs,
 * or credential storage.

+Browser interaction happens through:

+* Claude Desktop
-Browser interaction happens through the official Claude Chrome extension and Claude Desktop permissions.
+* the official Claude Chrome extension
+* MCP permissions you explicitly approve

-Always review any MCP configuration before granting filesystem access.
+Always review MCP configurations before granting filesystem access.

 ---

 # Important Disclaimer

-This project was built through experimentation, documentation reading, trial-and-error, and practical exploration of MCP capabilities.

-It is not an official Anthropic project, nor an authoritative implementation reference for MCP architecture or security practices.
+This is not an official Anthropic project, nor an authoritative implementation reference for MCP architecture or security practices.

 The goal is educational and exploratory: helping newer users better understand how Claude Desktop, MCP servers, browser access, and local file interaction can work together in practical workflows.

 ---